itohio/EasyRobot/pkg/core/math/control/kinematics/joints/planar/SPEC.md

    - `a0 = atan2(y, x)`  // Base rotation
    - `a1 = gamma + alpha`  // First link angle
    - `a2 = beta - π`  // Second link angle (relative to first)
+4. Apply joint limits and write results to the `controls` matrix

 **Questions**:
 1. Should we support multiple IK solutions (elbow up/down)?